Analytics-for-a-Better-World/GPBP_Analytics_Tools/Analytics Notebooks/StrokeCare-Access/readme.md

 - Comprehensive Stroke Care Accessibility Maps: Detailed maps showcasing current and potential accessibility to stroke care facilities.
 - Optimization Model and Analysis Reports: Documentation of the optimization model, including methodologies, algorithms, and scenario analyses.
 - Digital Platform: A dynamic platform for ongoing assessment, visualization, and decision support.
-- Pilot Study Outcomes: Detailed reports on the implementation, challenges, and outcomes of the pilot studies in selected countries.
+**Pilot Study Outcomes**: Detailed reports on the implementation, challenges, and outcomes of pilot studies in selected countries.

 ### Conclusion

-By improving geographic accessibility to stroke care, this project aims to address the critical window for effective stroke treatment and reduce the global burden of stroke.
+This project aims to address the critical window for effective stroke treatment and reduce the global burden of stroke by improving geographic accessibility to stroke care.
 The proposal combines data-driven analysis with practical implementation, aiming to create a scalable and adaptable solution for enhancing stroke care accessibility worldwide.

 ### References